Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

 \subsection{Lower bound}

-In this section we first show a lower bound for sorting in the rank query model; for deterministic algorithms this bound improves upon the bound in ~\cite{AlonAzar88} by a constant factor ($\frac{1}{2e}$ rather than $\frac{1}{256e}$) and the proof is simpler (see Appendix~\ref{app:sorting_lb}).
+In this section we first show a lower bound for sorting in the rank query model; for deterministic algorithms this bound improves upon the bound in ~\cite{AlonAzar88} by a constant factor and the proof is simpler (see Appendix~\ref{app:sorting_lb}).
+Deterministic algorithms are relevant specifically for fair division, since some studies find that it is preferable to avoid randomness in the allocations if possible when dealing with human agents.

-\textbf{Theorem}~\ref{thm:sorting_lower_bound}. \emph{Let $c(k,n)$ be the minimum total number of queries required to sort $n$ elements in the rank query model by the best deterministic algorithm in $k$ rounds.
-Then}
+\begin{proposition} Let $c(k,n)$ be the minimum total number of queries required to sort $n$ elements in the rank query model by the best deterministic algorithm in $k$ rounds.
+Then $c(k,n) \ge \frac{k}{2e} n^{1+1/k} -kn\,.$ \end{proposition}